Quakes rattle NZ's tremor-plagued Christchurch

 "All the water in my birdbath slopped out and I could hear everything falling over inside.
 When I walked inside, the cat streaked out the door, ornaments were all over the floor, contents of the pantry were lying on the floor, a little bit of smashed glass and picture frames lying over."

-Christchurch, the largest city in New Zealand's South Island, is still recovering from a quake measuring 6.3 which killed 182 people in February and caused up to NZ$20 billion ($15.5 billion) in damage.
+Christchurch, the largest city in New Zealand's South Island, is still recovering from a quake measuring 6.3 which killed 182 people in February and caused up to NZ$20 billion (9.8 billion pounds) in damage.
 A strong but less damaging quake struck Christchurch in September last year.

 POWER CUT, AIRPORT SHUT